arsturges/dispatchtool/README.md

 Questions:
 * Why is os.path.curdir different when running on server vs. workstation?
 * Why is Apache not writing to access.log?
+* Why is symlinking from /var/www/ to ~ not working?